Tegan and Sara: Tyler The Creator, Fat Mike and ‘Heartthrob’

 Family bands are generally hit-or-miss affairs, the perpetual fractures in Oasis are proof of that.
 But it’s safe to say Canadian sister act Tegan and Sara have navigated the whole family-band thing with grace and civility, keeping songwriting duties separate and living in different cities while consistently producing heartfelt pop songs.
 The duo command a fervent fan base like few others in their field, so it came as somewhat of a surprise when they swapped guitars for synths on their new album Heartthrob – a stunning collection of brooding dance-pop songs.

-The outspoken pair are headed our way for rural travelling festival which kicks off in Maitland this weekend.
+The outspoken pair are headed our way for rural travelling festival Groovin the Moo which kicks off in Maitland this weekend.
 Ahead of their visit FL spoke to arguably the “cooler half” (her words) Tegan Quin, about girlfriends, homophobia and working with Against Me!

 Congratulations on the new album, it’s fantastic.
 What made you want to pursue this particular direction with synths going over guitars?